pie6k/statek/packages/docs/docs/core/getting-started/watching.md

 });
 ```

-By running snippet above, console will log
+This will give us such output:

 ```
 Current todos count is 2